LeopoldineMirtil/LeopoldineMirtil/README.md

 - Familiar with: Python, SQL, R, Tableau, PowerBI, and Excel

-- Currently updating some Tableau workborks and relearning Python.
+- Currently working on dashboards in PowerBI and Tableau

 - Future languages to learn: